kaivshah/E-Commerce-Website-using-MERN-Stack/README.md

 1. Buyers register and browse the marketplace while interacting with products across different categories.
 2. Admins control and manage the marketplace items and customer acounts.
+3. Using Amazon Web Scraper to compare similar products on the platform and amazon.
+4. Using Web Crawler to get the reviews of the select product over the internet.

 # Getting Started